carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 Set to zero each time a :ref:`amdgpu-amdhsa-assembler-directive-amdgpu_hsa_kernel` directive is encountered.
-At each instruction, if the current value of this symbol is less than or equal to the maximum VPGR number explicitly referenced within that instruction then the symbol value is updated to equal that VGPR number plus one.
+At each instruction, if the current value of this symbol is less than or equal to the maximum VGPR number explicitly referenced within that instruction then the symbol value is updated to equal that VGPR number plus one.